 The Marshall Code 25 is the smallest offering in the new modelling amp series.
 The Code line-up features fully-programmable digital amps.
 The series was launched in January and caused some big waves in the industry at the time.
 The Code 25 is a 25-watt 1×10 combo.
 There are four other models in the series: the Marshall Code 50 (50w, 1×12 combo), Code 100 (100w, 2×12 combo), Code 100H (100w head) and Code 412 (4×12 cabinet).
 All the amps are closed-back designs, providing a focused, modern sound.
+For half the wattage, you might want to check out the Laney LX12 review.

 Marshall Code 25 feature set